dheero/OBF.github.io/wiki/BOSC/Organization.md

 Organizational Year
 -------------------

+-   Early to mid November?: Organize the BOSC organizing committee, and Abstract Review Board (these may overlap, but may not be the same).
+    Start working out keynotes and other invited speakers, full talk venues, panels, etc. Invite keynotes and other invited speakers.
+It would be best to have something tentative from them before the SIG proposal is due.
 -   Early to mid December: the SIG proposal is due to the ISCB (see the BOSC 2007 page for example dates, etc.).
 Provisional acceptance is announced by early January.
 At the BOSC 2007 Post-Mortem, it was resolved that the ISCB would make the SIG review process more transparent, e.g. publish the names of the review board, and a formal definitiion of review requirements.
--   Early to mid December: Organize the BOSC organizing committee, and Abstract Review Board (these may overlap, but may not be the same).
 -   Late December: Create the Official BOSC Website.
 This should contain information on keynotes, ISMB registration dates and fees, and all requirements for submission of abstracts, lightning talks, demos, or